jpdevries/matboard/labs/manage-users/README.md

 We also find isomorphism in our Node server which uses the same Promises to interact with the database for both the synchronous and asynchronous&nbsp;endpoints.

+The synchronous and asynchronous endpoint paths leverage isomorphism by being defined in a single `settings` module that is referenced by both the backend Node server and the front end React code.
+This allows us to modify the endpoints, such as `/add/users` in one spot.
+Not only is this convenient it helps reduce the possibility of introducing&nbsp;bugs.

 ## Bandwidth Considerations
 React and Redux are loaded from a common CDN.
 This not only delivers the assets quicker, as they will be served from a server nearest the user's location, but it reduces the weight of our experience by leveraging the browser cache.
 Browsers cache files by the URL.
 These concepts are for a management interface.
 Imagine you may log in to 20 different websites on different domains that use the same manager interface.
 The first time you login on a fresh cache React and Redux will be cached for all the other interfaces you haven't even logged into or visited&nbsp;yet!
 By leveraging the browser cache, the more our application is distributed across the web the more performance, optimal, and and accessible it becomes in relation to the world wide&nbsp;web.